 It is District policy to prohibit sexual harassment and student gender discrimination in the schools, at school activities, and at events sponsored by the District.
-To that end, all officers, supervisory personnel, employees, and students of the District shall be given a copy of this policy and education training regarding its terms, procedures, protections and penalties.
+To that end, all students of the District shall be given a copy of this policy and education regarding its terms, procedures, protections and penalties.